X8X-XZDX/echo-compile/README.md

 **Current Context:**
 - Network Design: Details about the multi-ring network design, including VLANs and switch configurations.
 - Hardware: Cisco 3750 switch, TP-Link AX23, Dell R510 server, etc.
-- Fursona: Considering creating a new fursona combining a bunny and panda into a femboy character.

 **Last Modified Items:**
 - **Timestamp:** 2024-08-27T11:05:00Z